 The majority of dogs are DEA 1.1 positive and may only give blood safely to other DEA 1.1. positive dogs.
 An incompatible transfusion can result in both clumping and destruction of the red cells.
 Usually, the reaction is immediate, but it may be delayed up to four days.

 Transfusion medicine has made great strides in the past decade since dogs and cats often require a transfusion as a part of their treatment.
 In 1989, one of the first blood banks for pets was launched by Angell Memorial Animal Hospital in Boston.
-A standard unit of whole blood is 500cc, or almost 17 ounces, while packed red blood cells and plasma units are smaller.
-A pet’s size and degree of illness determine how much he’ll need.
-A number of programs run by veterinary teaching hospitals, as well as private commercial entities, are currently available.
+Today, a standard unit of whole canine blood is 500cc, or almost 17 ounces, while packed red blood cells and plasma units are smaller.
+A pet’s size and degree of illness determine the type and amount of blood product needed.
+A number of blood donor programs run by veterinary teaching hospitals, as well as private commercial entities, are currently available.

 Some blood donor programs enlist pet dogs, based on several criteria including health, weight, and age.
-Others at teaching facilities may already have colonies of dogs (Greyhounds are common because most are DEA1.1 negative--but they're positive for DEA 3) that get lots of attention and treats for their participation and later may be adopted.
+Others facilities may already have colonies of dogs (greyhounds are common because most are DEA1.1 negative—but they're positive for DEA 3) that get lots of attention and treats for their participation and later may be adopted.

-Veterinarians now have easy-to-use canine and feline typing cards to screen for the most problematic blood types in their office.
-Cross-matching can also be easily done, and although it won't determine the type, it will tell whether a transfusion reaction will occur or not.
-A drop of serum or plasma from the recipient animal’s blood mixed with a drop of blood from the prospective donor will clump when the blood is incompatible.
+Veterinarians now have easy-to-use canine and feline typing cards to screen for the most problematic blood types in their offices.
+Cross-matching can also be easily done, and although it won't determine the type, it will tell whether a transfusion reaction is likely to occur.